lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 ## HTTP Considerations
 {: id="sect-3.8"}

-While all defined features of the HTTP protocol are available to implementations, they should keep the protocol utilization as simple as possible.
+While all defined features of the HTTP are available to implementations, they should keep the protocol utilization as simple as possible.
 For example, there is no benefit in using chunked Transfer-Encoding, as the length of an ASN.1 sequence is known when